 SECURITY DEADBOLT BROCHURE (DNS-150v45).PDF-A guide to help determine the security needs of most residential and apartment unit dwellings.
 Advice about type, construction, function and placement.

-SMOKE ALARM BROCHURE (DNS-147 V12).PDF-State law now requires at least ONE alarm for each floor including the basement and/or within 6 ft of every sleeping area.
+SMOKE ALARM BROCHURE (DNS-147 V13).PDF-State law now requires at least ONE alarm for each floor including the basement and/or within 6 ft of every sleeping area.
 Here's a guide for 1 & 2 family homes.
 Also, ALL alarms within 20 feet of a primary cooking appliance are required to be a "hush" type meaning capable of resetting without removing the battery.
-Also September 1, 2011 battery operated detectors in Commercial Residential buildings (3+ units) will require a 10-year nonreplaceable battery type smoke alarm as older alarms expire.
+Also passed on September 1, 2011 battery operated detectors in Commercial Residential buildings (3+ units) will require a 10-year nonreplaceable battery type smoke alarm as older alarms expire.
+All battery operated smoke alarms must be 10-Year lithium non-removable battery by October 1, 2017.
 (NOTE:Requires LEGAL SIZE paper!)

 EMERGENCY PREPAREDNESS PLANS (DNS-141).PDF - Are you prepared for an emergency that will require the evacuation of your building?
 Are you required to file a plan?
 How often must you drill?
 Answer to these and many other related questions are available in this brochure.

 RESIDENTIAL BOARD-UP CODE (DNS-29A).PDF- If you own a residential property that is boarded and vacant for more than six months, you need to know about this ordinance.
 It contains details on how to proceed with taking the boards off, listing it for sale, obtaining a permit to rehab it, or demolishing it.